CtrlK

 041-planning-plan-mode

 Use when creating a plan using Plan model and enhancing structured design plans in Cursor Plan mode for Java implementations.
 Use when the user wants to create a plan, design an implementation, structure a development plan, or use plan mode for outside-in TDD, feature implementation, or refactoring work.
-Part of the skills-for-java project
+This should trigger for requests such as Create a plan with Cursor Plan mode; Write a plan with Claude Plan mode; Design an implementation plan; Structure a development plan.
+Part of cursor-rules-java project

 Quality